EdgeTier/React-Code-Test/README.md

 ## API

 The questions come from a fake backend (using [json-server](https://github.com/typicode/json-server)).
 It has a delay on the responses to simulate a real API's behaviour.
 You don't need to write any API code, it exists already in `/src/api`.
-You can call `useQuestion(questionId)` to get a question and `useAnswer(questionId)` to get the answer for that question.
+You can call `useQuestionIds()` to get all question IDs to show in the quiz, `useQuestion(questionId)` to get a question's details and `useAnswer(questionId)` to get the answer for that question.
 Example:

 ```typescript
 // Get the first question.